-This winter we are indulging in hygge with recipes (see below) and our new window display.
+This winter we are indulging in hygge, see the recipes below.
 Hygge is Danish word, pronounced “heurgha”, that defies literal translation (though it may be a distant etymological cousin of the English word “hug”).

 It describes the feeling of pleasure one gets from cosy, gentle, soothing things: a log fire, candlelight, a shared meal, an indulgent hot drink, good chocolate, baking, rice pudding, thick stews, comfy socks and passing time in good company.